How often do auto accident settlements exceed the policy limits in Denver, CO?

 If you were partially at fault for the accident, the settlement amount may then be reduced based on the percentage of fault assigned to you.
 The adjuster will then compare this number with the insured driver’s policy limits.

-If the estimated damages exceed the policy limits, they’ll offer you a settlement that’s less than or equal to the maximum amount of coverage available.
+If your medical bills exceed the policy limits, the insurer will offer you a settlement that is at or below the maximum coverage amount.
 You’re then free to accept the offer or attempt to negotiate a higher amount.

 Legal options when settlements exceed policy limits